 If I have complaints, one would have to be with the fact that the time zones don’t change automatically.
 There are also cases where GPS acquisition is very slow.

 For a tough, utilitarian watch, I didn’t have that much expectation when it comes to comfort.
 However, I was pleasantly surprised that the watch offers a decent amount of comfort.
-It weighs about 75 grams which are roughly in the same average weight as a traditional men’s watch.
+It weighs about 75 grams which is roughly in the same average weight as a traditional men’s watch.
 Even after long periods of wearing the watch, it never felt heavy at all.

 As I have mentioned earlier, the nylon strap can and will accumulate dirt and moisture.
 When it does happen, wearing the watch gives you a soggy feeling that I am personally not comfortable with.
 If you are buying the watch straight from Suunto’s website, you have the option to get it with silicone straps which offer better comfort overall.